Arminando/ActionPoser/README.md

 > ## Poses
-> Adjust what type of pose to create how it will be driven.
+> Adjust what type of pose to create, and how it will be driven.
 > Currently only the Pose type is supported, which is an action constraint driven setup.
 >
 >Target can be driven by a Bone, or a Property.
 For the property typ, paste any data path into the field.
 Must be a single value property, no vectors.